 You might assume that if there is no signature, these must be highly targeted, advanced, sophisticated attacks, right?
 Actually, most of the time they are not.
 In February, SANS issued its first endpoint security survey specifically because of the issues we outlined above.
 The results were definitely eye-opening.
 In its report, “The Case for Endpoint Visibility,” the data shows “advanced persistent threats” aren’t the most common risk.
 Of more than 900 respondents, 52% said that 20% or less of the successful attacks — those that actually did bypass their prevention technologies — used advanced stealth techniques.
 In other words, enterprise IT security teams have built their incident response, breach notification, and forensic processes to deal with the elusive 20% (that 80/20 rule strikes again) rather than how attackers are actually succeeding, day in and day out.

-The answer is aggressively and creatively shaking up your strategy to account for the true makeup and volume of attacks.
+The answer is aggressively and creatively shaking up your strategy to account for the true makeup and volume of malware attack.
 The keys: automation to cope with volume, combined with excellence in incident response, revamped processes, and some new tools.